Go straight to content.

 In Scotland – Adults with incapacity 'Incapable' means unable to:

-For further guidance visit the Consent and Participant Information Sheet
+For further guidance visit the Consent and Participant Information Guidance online tool.

 Defined by the HT Act as material which has come from a human body and consists of, or includes, human cells.
 Unlike relevant material, this includes gametes, embryos outside the human body and hair and nails from the body of a living person.